stencylxd/crap-in-ruby/README.md

-# crap-in-ruby
+# ruby-projects
-Garbage stuff I wrote in the Ruby Programming Language.<br>
+Stuff I wrote in the Ruby Programming Language.<br>

-# Executing Garbage
+# Executing Programs
 You will need:<br>

 - [The Ruby Compiler](https://www.ruby-lang.org/en/)